 What it takes

-- At least 3 years of work experience as a Software Engineer or Software Developer in a Linux environment is required
+- At least 2 years of work experience as a Software Engineer or Software Developer in a Linux environment or a BS/BA Degree in Computer Science or a related field.

 - Proficiency in a Linux HPC environment